adilaxmdv/WeatherApp/README.md

 ## Installation

-This Project uses Python 3 as the main programming language, you need to clone the repository first inorder to use it.
-All the libraries used are added to the requirements.txt file you can install the project using the commands shown bellow.
+This Project uses Python 3 as the main programming language, you need to first clone the repository in order to use it.
+All the libraries used are added to the requirements.txt file.
+You can install the project using the commands shown bellow.

 Cloning the Repo